 It was a hive down on level two.
 Orcs swarmed everywhere, making a din to match the silence of the first level.
 The party members were disguised as orcs, thanks to El’s illusion spells (cast well in advance of coming near Sauron’s mountain), and Will could speak the orc language.
 From this advantage they had prodded for information and learned that the prison cells were down on level six.
 They proceeded there directly, bypassing levels three, four, and five.

 Level six was a hell-hole, and Vijay reveled in its horrors.
 What he described happening to an elf maiden in a torture hall shocked even Mike — and certainly El, who had minimal exposure to themes of rape (and worse).
 Games weren’t supposed to be this ugly.
 El had insisted on rescuing the elf, but was firmly overridden by the veteran players.
 To survive Dol Guldur, you stuck to the mission and no more.
-The Prince of Rhovanion was their target; they couldn’t be everyone’s saviors in this obscene hell.
+The Prince of Rhovanion was their target; they couldn’t be everyone’s saviors in this dungeon.
 Not if they wanted to leave it.

 When they found their target, they almost abandoned ship.
 He was guarded by the unholiest of unholies, Caran Carach, or “Red Fangs” — the Great Warg who had savaged countless armies across the southern Rhovanian plains.
 Keeping him company was a ten-foot troll and a nasty squad of eight Uruk-hai.
 Going all in was the only play.
 Weapons alone wouldn’t bring down these nasties.
 El and Will had to start using spells.

 The king had told them the rumors: in Dol Guldur spell casting was an automatic alarm trip.
 The Necromancer smelled it on all levels of his mountain.
 No way around it.